benjaminweymouth/WealthSimpleCaseStudy/README.md

 | WealthSimple's ETF Performance | +0.61% increase  <sup>[13](#myendnote13)</sup>     |
 | annual revenue | $33M  <sup>[14](#myendnote14)</sup>   |

-the conclusion that we can draw is that WealthSimple is doing well in it's own right, and it achieving a
+One conclusion that we can draw is that WealthSimple is doing well in it's own right.
+In an independant analysis, it's market valuation seems to be increasing rapidly, along with it's number of employees.
+The ETF is also increasing, which means that the market analysis that WealthSimple provides should give it's customers some gains and economic utility.
+However, it may also be prudent to analyze how WealthSimple is faring in comparison to the market competitors and incumbants.

 * How is your company performing relative to competitors in the same domain?